 San Gervasio

-San Gervasio is the most significant and the most well-known archaeological site on Cozumel.
+San Gervasio is the most significant archaeological site on Cozumel.

 El Cedral

-El Cedral is another important historical site on the island and is considered the oldest Mayan ruin in Cozumel.
-It was once a thriving ceremonial center and a key part of the island’s early trade network.
+El Cedral is another important historical site on the island.
+El Cedral is considered the oldest Mayan ruins in Cozumel.
+The place was once a thriving ceremonial center and a key part of the island’s early trade network.

 While much of the original structure has eroded over time, the site remains an intriguing spot.
 Every year, the Festival of El Cedral is held here, celebrating the island’s heritage with traditional dances, music, and festivities.